What causes cracked heels?

 When your shoes constantly rub or too loose, you are at a risk for cracked heels!
 Read more about 5 ways to fix pain in your feet to get a better idea on this.

 As you get older your skin starts to lose elasticity and can start to flake.

-Some medications cause your skin to dry up and make your skin crack.
+Some medications are the causes of cracked heels or heel fissures.
+It can make your skin to dry up and make your skin crack.
 Make sure to ask your pharmacist of any side effects for medications that you may be taking.

 Do not neglect cracked heels because they can turn into serious medical issues later.
 Look for itchy, flaky or patchy heels as these are common symptoms of cracked heels.
-Start immediate treatment or contact a medical advisor if the problem persists
+Start immediate treatment or contact a doctor, podiatrist or esthetician if the problem persists.